Pin

 • Sturdy binder – This is no place to save money.
 I go for a durable binder that is going to take the wear and tear of daily use.
 I also like one that is pretty in appearance, but you can go for a standard view-front binder and add a printed cover as well

 • Dividers – Once again, I try to go a step-up over paper dividers and office-style tabs.
-I like plastic dividers with pockets, but also love the look of making custom tabs with a label maker, tab punch, and pretty scrapbook paper.
+I like plastic dividers with pockets, but also love the look of making custom tabs with a label maker, tab punch, and pretty scrapbook paper to help with quick page location.
 If you are going to use a ton of page protectors, you will want these wide dividers that stick out past the page protector.

 • Page protectors — I don’t put all of my planning pages in protectors but do like a few in my book near the back.
 You might choose to put all of your pages in protectors for added durability.
 You can even get protectors that are hole-punched so the pages do not stick out past your standard divider.